kylelaughlin/kylelaughlin-posts/posts/2016-03-18-minitest-tests.md

 helped me stay focused and accomplish one task at a time.
 Here is a list of the important topics that I have learned this week:

-+Test Driven development
+*Test Driven development
-..+Unit testing
+  *Unit testing
-..+Setup of test files
+  *Setup of test files
-..+Driving good code habits (tests before methods) ..+Writing code to result my intention (not what the code already does) +Sandi Metz's Rules
+  *Driving good code habits (tests before methods) *Writing code to result my intention (not what the code already does) *Sandi Metz's Rules
-..+How to refactor
+  *How to refactor
-..+The ease of testing this creates
+  *The ease of testing this creates

 It was a struggle to get started with a blank page and writing my tests before starting to solve the problem.
 Like most things this took practice.
 By my last